cameres/github-dl/README.rst

 config file
 ^^^^^^^^^^^

-The config file is an optional file that stores github credentials the following format is required...
+The config file is an optional file that stores github credentials in the following **required** format.

 .. code:: json